quietui/quiet/docs/docs/components/text-field.md

 A number of attributes can be used to enable client-side validation using the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation).
 These include `required`, `pattern`, `minlength`, `maxlength`, `min`, `max`, and `step`.
 They work exactly like their native counterparts.

-In addition, you can set a custom error message with the `custom-validity` attribute.
-To clear a custom error, remove the attribute or set it to an empty string.

 ```html {.example}
 <form action="about:blank" method="get" target="_blank">
   <quiet-text-field name="required" label="Required" required></quiet-text-field><br>